rrbox/Tsumiji/docs/README_en.md

 # つみじ Tsumiji

-SwiftPM to create NSAttributedString with Builder pattern.
+SwiftPM for creating AttributedString with Builder pattern or string literals.

 ## DEMO